 Students can print to the printer from all public computers in the library cluster (near the IT Service Desk), the library classroom and the library workstations (near the Library Services Desk).
 Select LIB-HP500M551DN (Library Public Color Printer) from the print menu.
 If you are using the wireless MyPrint printing service, select the Library Color printer.

 Tutoring Services is available on the first floor of the Noreen Reale Falcone Library.
-Regular semester hours are: Monday to Thursday from 10 a.m. to 9 p.m Friday from 10 a.m. to 2 p.m.
-Sunday evenings from 5 p.m. to 9 p.m.
+Regular semester hours are: Monday to Thursday from 9 a.m. to 9 p.m; Friday from 9 a.m. to 2 p.m.; and Sunday from 2 p.m. to 9 p.m.

 Students can schedule their own tutoring appointments online.
 In order to schedule an appointment, you must first register for an account at https://lemoyne.mywconline.com.
 Once registered, sign in with your new account information and click "Login" to get to the tutoring schedule page.